How Will Wearables Change Your Future Marketing Strategies

 That means talking to it to search, which can be a big impact on keywords and search queries.
 When people ask Siri or Google voice to search something, they often pose it as a question.
 This trend will only continue to grow with more people search through voice commands

-Other new technologies will blend well with wearables in the future, especially chatbots.
-Tech companies are building chatbots with advanced AI that could have a big impact on how we do web searches.
+Other new technologies will blend well with wearables in the future, especially AI-enabled chatbots, voice assistants, and the like.
+Almost all assistants and chatbots today incorporate advanced AI that could have a big impact on how we do platform-specific searches.
 The difference between these and programs like Siri is that these chatbots will remember and learn each user’s personalities and preferences.
 These chatbots will change up how people receive content and marketers will need to include chatbot strategies.

 Even More Connected